GazorHuman/PythonYoutubeDownloader/README.md

 if you want to download the zip with module or you want to report a glitch about this script? you can go to my website https://sites.google.com/view/pythonscript

-instruction already in instruction.txt all you must to do is written there, enjoy!
+please read instruction.txt before you asking, Enjoy!